 Economic justice is essential for securing basic human rights, alleviating poverty, and achieving a more just world.
-UUSC’s Economic Justice Program develops strategic partnerships and networks, builds movements, and influences local, statewide, and national policy in order to advance workers’ rights.
+UUSC’s Economic Justice Program partners with grassroots organizations to protect the rights of workers and advocate for fair wages, fair, treatment, and safe work environments.

-- Empower and organize workers to advocate for their rights
+- Empower and organize workers who are under threat by the Trump administration to advocate for their rights.

-- Hold corporations accountable for violations of their workers’ human rights
+- Hold corporations accountable for violations of their workers’ rights.

 PARTNER IMPACT & ACTIVITY

 - Supported RCWA to hold trainings on immigration and labor rights for their worker members.
 Since March 2017, over 130 workers in rural Missouri have been trained on immigration and labor rights, and RCWA is planning solidarity and unification events to help build a greater sense of community.

 - Funded the Greater Minnesota Worker Center to hold leadership and “Know Your Rights” trainings for their members, many of whom are low-wage immigrant workers, to help the workers organize and advance worker rights in the face of efforts to criminalize immigration and worker organizing.
 Since May 2017, over 170 workers have participated in the trainings.